wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 <img alt="Data Mappings: update plugin" src="/../assets/img/wis2box-data-mappings-other3.png" width="800">

-Note that when you will ingest data the File extension and Fille Pattern of the filename must match the settings you have provided here, otherwise the data will not be processed and the wis2box-management container will log ERROR messages.
+Note that when you will ingest data the File extension and File Pattern of the filename must match the settings you have provided here, otherwise the data will not be processed and the wis2box-management container will log ERROR messages.

 ### Submit and review the result